 The difference between a good Realtor and a great Realtor is how they handle change – are they proactive or reactive?
 Proactive Realtors constantly make alterations to their practice and are able to foresee problems before they come, therefore, avoiding potential future complications.

+A great example of proactive real estate practices was pointed out by a ex-Tucson REALTOR, Kelley Koehler.
 Think about it….how many of us have flat screen TV’s installed in our homes?
 Flat panel TVs are almost the norm in Miami Beach Real Estate.
 Are these then regarded as “fixtures” that remain with the home when you sell, or personal property that you can take with you?
+Kelley points out that

+The general rule of thumb is that fixtures stay with the house when it sells and personal property is removed by the owner.
+Another general rule of thumb – if it would cause damage to remove it, then it’s a fixture.
 So, in my humble opinion, the TV itself is clearly personal property.
 You can remove that from the wall mount system without causing any damage.
 But what about the mount itself?
 Removing that from the wall usually leaves at least 4 large holes in the wall.
 Which I think is clearly damage, which would make that wall mount a fixture.

 The point here is that you can’t leave this issue up in the air and hope that the results work out in your favor.
 Therefore, I totally agree with Kelly that “the best bet is to always specify”.